PEAK-Legacy/Trellis/README.txt

 repeat()
     Schedule the current rule to be run again, repeatedly

+dirty()
+    Force the current rule's return value to be treated as if it changed

 without_observer(func, *args, **kw)
     Run func(*args, **kw) without making the current rule depend on it